 General rates pay for all Council spending that is not funded from any other source.
 Council charges a relatively small fixed charge per property (the Uniform Annual General Charge), plus a larger amount based on the property's Capital Value.
 This ensures that rates are collected broadly in proportion to property values, whilst ensuring that all properties pay a minimum amount towards the running of the city.

 However, the value-based general rate is charged differently to business and some farming properties, because businesses are considered to put greater pressure on Council spending and remote rural properties less pressure.
-These general rate differentials are set so that Business pay 166% of the standard general rate, and remote rural properties 75% of the standard general rate.
+These general rate differentials are set so that business properties pay 169.7% of the standard general rate, and remote rural properties 75% of the standard general rate.

 These rating differentials are based on property use, not land zoning.
 For example, rural-zoned land in the City Plan may not qualify for a lower rating differential if the property is close enough to the city to fall within the Council’s sewer network.
 View the operational criteria for the remote rural differential [PDF, 24 KB].